aelsabbahy/miniswarm/README.md

 This service will be unhealthy due to failing [Goss](https://github.com/aelsabbahy/goss) healthchecks and missing dependencies.
 See next few steps for how we can debug and remedy this.
 ```
-# Connect to your swarm
+# Connect to your cluster
 eval $(docker-machine env ms-manager0)

 # Create a network for your service